 This PC is connected to a 27-inch Planar PX2710MW display running at 1920 x 1080, the Microsoft Sculpt Ergonomic Desktop (which includes an ergonomic keyboard and mouse), Bose Companion 2 Series II speakers, and a Pluggable USB 3.0 Docking Station UD-3900 (NEW) for desktop expansion.

 Primary notebook PC

-Almost two years old now, but solid and reliable, my traditional notebook is a Samsung Series 9 15-inch Ultrabook, the NP900X4C that I recommend highly.
+Almost two years old now, but solid and reliable, my traditional notebook is a Samsung Series 9 15-inch Ultrabook, the NP900X4C.
 It features a 1.7 GHz Intel Core i5-3317U processor, a gorgeous 15-inch matte screen running at 1600 x 900, 8 GB of RAM, a 128 GB SSD, and a decent back-lit keyboard.
 It weighs less than 4 pounds.
 Samsung has recently replaced this model with a new version, the Samsung ATIV Book 9 2014 Edition, which features a 1080p screen and a "Haswell" processor.
 I suspect that is quite nice as well, but it's also very, very expensive.

 Windows Server 2012 Essentials, MicroServer